pyweeker/pyweek31_Cops/README.md

 Shoot  with scroll and TMX tiled files , made with linux and python 3.8.5 and arcade library (upon pyglet) should work on windows (Mac ?), not tested.

-Next: add new skins and enemy variety.
+Next soon: add new skins and enemy variety. , fix maps and backgrounds.
+Maybe gamepad support ; i have lost my crosshair aiming fix...
 -----------------------------
 Version 2 : 20th april 2021 : HUD fixed , unsmoking at level up.
 --------------------------------